 Did you know that your liver is actually your largest organ (it’s roughly the size of a football!) and responsible for crucial functions like digesting your food, storing energy, plus removing toxins from your body?
 Many ancient populations, including the Chinese, considered the liver to be the most important organ — hence the word “live” in its name.

-One of the hardest-working organs in the body, the liver works tirelessly to detoxify our blood, to produce the bile needed to digest fat, to break down hormones, and to store essential vitamins, minerals and iron.
-This is why it’s so important to take care of our livers or practice a liver cleanse — as when the liver is not functioning optimally, we cannot digest our food properly, especially fats.
+One of the hardest-working organs in the body, the liver works tirelessly to detoxify our blood, to produce the bile needed to digest fat, to break down hormones, and to store essential vitamins and minerals, like iron.
+If you haven’t been eating a vegetable-based diet, regularly getting exercise, and making sure to limit your alcohol and toxin exposure — like most people — you might be in need for a liver cleanse.

 It’s the liver’s responsibility to process nutrients absorbed by the intestines so they’re more efficiently absorbed.
 The liver also regulates blood composition to balance protein, fat and sugar.
 Finally, it removes toxins from the blood, and breaks down both alcohol and medications.

 If the fat in your liver makes up 5–10 percent of the organ’s weight, then you are diagnosed with fatty liver disease.
 There are two main types of fatty liver disease, alcoholic liver disease and nonalcoholic fatty liver disease.
 Acute fatty liver of pregnancy is another rare condition that happens when fat builds up in the liver of a pregnant woman.